 Access to housing is one of the most pressing issues facing most African countries.
 Modern housing and a comprehensive approach to spatial planning can help ensure sustainable urban development and socioeconomic growth.
 We must now determine the needs of the housing construction market in African countries and identify joint solutions and ways of working together to achieve the most effective results in the shortest possible time.
 Practical steps aimed at identifying, supporting, and implementing joint projects are vital to such partnerships.

-In 2050, Africa’s total GDP will reach $29 tn, exceeding the combined GDP of US and Euro zone in 2012.
+Investing in Africa In 2050, Africa’s total GDP will reach $29 tn, exceeding the combined GDP of US and Euro zone in 2012.
 Pan-African and national growth strategies as well as global thinktanks’ forecasts highlight the following growth areas and potential key drivers of the continent’s rise in the medium and long term: commodities; infrastructure (utilities and roads) and industrialization; demography; education; expanding middle class; access to financial services.
 These factors will define the continent’s investment outlook: future investment climate, current investments and their diversification.
 They have potential either to bolster or hamper the capital inflows.

 Economic Sovereignty for Africa: Problems and Solutions